Employ a student or graduate

 Present a one-hour overview of your organisation and recruitment process to students on campus or via webinar.
 We promote the sessions via SwinEmploy and social media.

-We recommend holding sessions within the first four weeks of semester between 11.30am - 2pm:
+We recommend holding sessions within the first four weeks of semester between 11.30am and 2pm:

 We are happy to accommodate sessions outside of these dates.
 Please view the summary academic calendars to find alternative dates during semester.